 Sitting off the north-west coast of mainland Scotland, the Isle of Lewis and Harris is the largest island in the Outer Hebrides.
-Despite being a single island, the ‘Isle of Harris’ refers to the southern third of the Isle of Lewis and Harris.
+The island is actually divided into two – with the ‘Isle of Harris’ referring to the southern third of the island.
 Harris is known for its brutal mountain ranges, fjord-like lochs, white sand beaches, and rugged coastline.
 It provides the perfect wilderness for some of Britain’s most iconic mammals including otters and red deer.
 Harris’ eclectic range of habitats are also home to some of Scotland’s best populations of golden and white-tailed eagles.
 And it doesn’t stop there.
 Offshore there are fewer places around the UK which can boast such a fascinating array of marine life including bottlenose and common dolphins, and even minke whales.

 Average rating: 5.0 (very good)

 Average cost: getting to the island by ferry can be costly – a return trip with a car can cost more than $100.
 While this is expensive, the ferry offers an excellent chance to spot dolphins, whales, and seabirds along the way.
 Once on the island, there are countless locations to go wildlife watching, all of which are free to visit.